Stochastic Optimal Control via Local Occupation Measures: Conclusion

+We have proposed a simple partitioning strategy for improving the practicality of MSOS relaxations for stochastic optimal control problems with polynomial data.
+From the primal perspective, this strategy can be interpreted as constructing the MSOS relaxation for an infinite-dimensional LP over finitely many occupation measures ``localized'' on elements of a partition of the control problem's space-time domain.
+From the dual perspective, the bounding problems seek a maximal piecewise-polynomial underestimator to the value function via sum-of-squares programming.

+The key advantage of this framework over application of the MSOS hierarchy to the traditional occupation measure formulation for stochastic optimal control is that it offers a flexible and interpretable mechanism to tighten the obtained semidefinite bounding problems without degree augmentation -- simple refinement of the problem domain partition.
+On the one hand, this enables tightening of the bounding problems at as benign as linearly increasing cost, contrasting the combinatorial scaling incurred by naive degree augmentation.
+On the other hand, it promotes practicality by providing a way to avoid high degree sum-of-squares constraints and their notorious implications for poor numerical conditioning.
+As demonstrated with two examples, these advantages can lead to notable improvements in practical utility of the occupation measure approach to stochastic optimal control.

-For future work, we seek to investigate if and how the use of distributed optimization techniques can further improve efficiency of the proposed framework by exploiting the weakly-coupled block structure of the SDP relaxations.
+In future work, we will investigate the use of distributed optimization techniques to further improve efficacy of the proposed framework by exploiting the weakly-coupled block structure of the bounding problems.